 Welcome to my travel and lifestyle website!

-As you can see from reading the above, travel is a big part of my life.
-My feet are always itching for more faraway lands where emerald bays, unlikely lagoons, soaring saw-tooth peaks to spine-tingling cliffs and many more surprises are in store.
+From reading the above, you’ve probably guessed correctly that travel is a huge part of my life.
+My feet are always itching for more faraway lands where emerald bays, unlikely lagoons, and many more surprises are in store.

-Travel has helped pave the way for me to become a writer and work in radio, online media and now in print.
+Travel has helped pave the way for me to become a writer and work on radio, online media, and now in print.
 But writing is more than just work for me, it’s a passion.
-It offers an escape – in the true sense of the word – from the rest of the world.
+Writing offers an escape – in the true sense of the word – from the rest of the world.

-My website is a collection of my own travel stories and personal musings, so thank you for reading.
-Feel free to follow, friend and share your own travel and life experiences with me.
+To conclude, my life’s motto is that you can never be too busy to follow your dreams.
+I plan to knock off some more big adventures and live a life nothing short of extraordinary.
+My website is a collection of my own personal musings, so thank you for reading.
+Feel free to follow and share your own travel and life experiences with me.